Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Author Summary

 \section{Author Summary}

 Cells express proteins in response to changes in their environment so as to maintain normal function.
-An initial step in the expression of proteins is transcription, which is dependent upon a number of sequential events, such as recruitment of pol-II to the transcriptional start site, activation of pol-II through phosphorylation of its C-terminal domain, elongation of the nascent transcript through the transcribed region and termination.
+An initial step in the expression of proteins is transcription which is mediated by RNA polymerase II (pol-II).
 To understand changes in transcription arising due to stimuli it is useful to model the dynamics of transcription.
-We present a probabilistic model of transcription dynamics that can be used to compute RNA transcription speed and infer the temporal pol-II activity at the gene promoter.
+We present a probabilistic model of pol-II transcription dynamics that can be used to compute RNA transcription speed and infer the temporal pol-II activity at the gene promoter.
 The inferred promoter activity profile is used to determine genes that are responding in a coordinated manner to stimuli and are therefore potentially co-regulated.
-Our model can be parameterised using data from high-throughput sequencing assays, such as ChIP-Seq and GRO-Seq, and can therefore be applied genome-wide in an unbiased manner.
+Model parameters are inferred using data from high-throughput sequencing assays, such as ChIP-Seq and GRO-Seq, and can therefore be applied genome-wide in an unbiased manner.
 We apply the method to pol-II ChIP-Seq time course data from breast cancer cells stimulated by estradiol in order to uncover the dynamics of early response genes in this system.